oxylabs/perplexity-scraper/README.md

 ### Does the scraper return only JSON?

-No, the Perplexity Scraper can return multiple formats depending on your needs.
+No, the Perplexity scraper can return multiple formats depending on your needs.
 The scraper can return results as raw HTML, structured JSON, Markdown output, website PNG, or capture XHR/Fetch requests.

 ### What’s the recommended timeout for real-time requests?